Cold Stone Jug

 1980/81: The first production was a Baxter Company '80 production performed in the Baxter Theatre from 9 to 27 September 1980.
 Text adapted and directed by Barney Simon with Joe Stewardson (The Writer), Michael O'Brien (Young Prisoner), Ronald France (Judge and oher roles), Marcel van Heerden (Stoffels/Jakes), Charles Comyn (Warder van Graan, Bul), Paul Slabolepszy (Clown and other roles), Richard Cox (Parkins), Peter Krummeck (Marman and other roles, Danny Keogh (Night Head Warder), Robin Smith (Warder Slangvel), Trix Pienaar (Mother) Bess Finney, Ronald France.
 This production also played at the Market Theatre the following year, with Keith Grenville replacing Stewardson in the role of The Writer.

-2004: An adaptation by Barney Simon was directed by Mncedisi Shabangu at the Market Theatre July-August 2004 starring Errol Ndotho, Sello Motloung, Sello Sebotsane, Mpho Molepo, Bongani Manoko, Peter Mashigo and others, after its run at the National Arts Festival.
+2004: The Gray/Simon adaptation was directed by Mncedisi Shabangu at the Market Theatre July-August 2004 with an all-black cast, starring Errol Ndotho, Sello Motloung, Sello Sebotsane, Mpho Molepo, Bongani Manoko, Peter Mashigo and others, after its run at the National Arts Festival.

 Sources